madlax19/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 ### Install with CocoaPods

+In your project's Podfile, add one of these options

+- `pod 'StreamChatUI', '~> 4.0.0'`
+- `pod 'StreamChatSwiftUI', '~> 4.0.0'`
+- `pod 'StreamChat', '~> 4.0.0'`

-In your project's Podfile, add: `pod 'StreamChatUI', '~> 4.0.0'`.
-It should look similar to the snippet below.
+If you'll use the UIKit components, it should look similar the snippet below.

 ```ruby
 target 'MyProject' do